 Team-based learning is one of the teaching methods that has received more attention at IE recently.
 Its unique form of small group learning and coherent flipped-learning framework proves to be an ideal strategy to foster active learning and lifelong skills.

-IE had been applying an external tool to help facilitate TBL, but it didn't meet their needs due to poor integration into Blackboard, and user-unfriendly interface.
+The IE team had been applying an external tool to help facilitate TBL, but it didn't meet their needs due to poor integration into Blackboard, and user-unfriendly interface.
 Most importantly, the tool fails to sufficiently facilitate the Readiness Assurance Process (RAP) within the IE learning environment.
 Accordingly, there has been a significant need for a new TBL tool that is seamlessly integrated into the LMS, easy to use, and improves different elements of the framework.

 This need is now put into practice via the introduction of Team Based Learning - a tool to support instructors in facilitating team-based learning, fostering the development of collaborative learning, and supporting students’ conceptual and practical knowledge.

-Team Based Learning is designed around two main modules: the individual Readiness Assurance Test (iRAT) and team Readiness Assurance Test (tRAT).
-The teacher sets up a multiple choice quiz with deadlines and instructions.
+Initially Team Based Learning is designed around two main modules: the individual Readiness Assurance Test (iRAT) and team Readiness Assurance Test (tRAT).
+The instructor sets up a multiple choice quiz with deadlines and instructions.
 This quiz is then completed twice by students, firstly in an individual setting (iRAT step) and then in a group setting (tRAT step).

 Team Based Learning offer a number of features to optimize each stage of the TBL process: